bitovi/academy/src/technology-consulting/6-communication-methods.md

 **Keep daily scrum meetings brief:** Stick to the essentials — mention any blockers, risks, and expectations for progress without getting into unnecessary details.
 This ensures daily scrum meetings remain short and to the point.

-**Determine the appropriate frequency:** Standups should match the pace of the project.
+**Determine the appropriate frequency:** Daily scrum meetings should match the pace of the project.
 For fast-moving projects, daily daily scrum meetings might be necessary; for slower projects, twice a week might suffice.

 **Over chat/Slack:** When giving daily scrum meeting updates via chat, include meaningful descriptions along with any issue numbers.
 For example, instead of saying, “Working on issue #123,” say, “Working on issue #123 – Fixing bug in user authentication flow.”
 This clarity helps everyone understand the context without extra effort.